Opana (Oxymorphone) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 It’s important to remember that each person will experience Opana detox and withdrawal differently.
 This timeline is just a general guide for what you or a loved one may or may not experience during Opana withdrawal.

-Once a person has completed an oxymorphone detox program, he or she may choose to enroll in a long-term rehab program for continued Opana addiction treatment.
+After completing an oxymorphone detox program, a person might want to join a long-term rehab program.
+This can help with ongoing Opana addiction treatment.
 Long-term rehab is defined by the National Institute on Drug Abuse (NIDA) as treatment that lasts at least 90 days or longer.
-Research shows long-term treatment provides better results and is more likely to result in lasting sobriety than a shorter duration of treatment.
+Research shows that long-term treatment gives better results.
+It is more likely to lead to lasting sobriety than shorter treatment.

-During rehab, clients work with addiction treatment specialists, medical doctors, psychiatric therapists, and peers in recovery to achieve the following goals:
+During rehab, clients work with addiction specialists, doctors, therapists, and peers in recovery.
+They aim to achieve these goals:

 - Gain more knowledge and insight about the disease of addiction